Temple University Center City

 William E. Parshall, M.P.A., Director

 Most of Temple University's schools and colleges offer courses at Temple University Center City.
-It is possible to complete the following undergraduate degree programs at Temple Center City in the evening:
+It is possible to complete the following undergraduate degree program at Temple Center City in the evening:

 - Business Administration